kpenev/poet/documentation/InclinationEccentricity.md

-Inclined and Eccentric Orbital Evolution (NOT IMPLEMENTED YET!!!) {#InclinationEccentricity}
+Inclined and Eccentric Orbital Evolution {#InclinationEccentricity}
 =================================================================

 The implementation of the evolution of inclined/eccentric orbits is based on